-Steeped in a 3000 year-old history with several UNESCO Heritage Sites Anuradhapura, Dambulla & Polonaruwa form the Cultural Triangle.
+Steeped in a 3000 year-old history and with several UNESCO Heritage Sites here, Anuradhapura, Dambulla & Polonaruwa form the Cultural Triangle.
 Traverse ancient civilisations to explore the beginnings of Buddhism and the great Sinhalese kingdoms.

 Perched on the northern tip of Sri Lanka and a bastion of Hindu tradition, art and culture.
-This intriguing city is slightly off the beaten path with old school charm is a thoroughly rewarding place to discover Sri Lankan Tamil Culture.
+This intriguing city is slightly off the beaten path with old school charm it is a thoroughly rewarding place to discover Sri Lankan Tamil Culture.

 The world famous Yala National Park is a wild and unspoilt area whose varied terrain supports a diverse array of wildlife including the highest density of the iconic leopard.
 Embark on scenic safaris for the ultimate wildlife immersion.

 With its legendary 17th century Dutch Fort and surrounded by charming narrow streets that are lined with colonial villas from a bygone era.
-Discover the ancient ramparts in this old and culturally harmonious town that is often described as French Riviera of Asia.
+Discover the ancient ramparts in this old and culturally harmonious town that is often described as the French Riviera of Asia.